 Letters from home are so precious, especially for first time campers.
 Camper mail is delivered daily.
 There is also a mailbox outside the Emmaus Commons for campers to place mail to send home.

 158 Casowasco Drive

 It can take several days for a letter to get to camp, so write letters early in the session, even before campers leave home.
 Remember, it is not uncommon to not receive a letter from your child until well into the camp session.
 If you would like mail from your camper while they are away, we recommend providing stationary and stamped, pre-addressed envelopes for your camper to send letters home.

 We take LOTS of photos during a week of camp!
-These will typically be shared online through a secure portal to which parents will have access.
-Information on accessing this service will be provided during registration.
+These will typically be shared online through a secure portal to which parents will have access, managed by a company that we partner with called Bunk1.
+Information on accessing this service will be provided once you have completed your camper’s registration as well as through this link.
 Parents are allowed to share this information with other family members.
-For the safety of all our staff and campers, all photos posted through this portal or on social media are owned and copyrighted by Casowasco Camp & Retreat Center and may not be downloaded and shared.
-We would ask that you show discretion and limit sharing to ensure security.
+For the safety of all our staff and campers, all photos posted through this portal or on social media are owned and copyrighted by Casowasco Camp & Retreat Center and can only be accessed by camper families through this portal.
+We would ask that you show discretion and limit sharing to ensure the security of all campers.